Frequently Asked Questions

 We print on a wide variety of paper and synthetic stocks for both tags and labels.
-Please visit the Tag or Label areas on our website for additional information on our stocks.
+Please visit these areas on our website for additional information on our stocks: Tags or Labels.

 In what format would you like to receive my artwork?

 Please see in depth information regarding the art requirements on the Resources – Art Specifications page on the website.
 If you have a question regarding artwork, please contact our prepress department at ext.112.

 What if my art files are too large to send via e-mail?